Nikhilodeon1/rust-fp/README.md

 --------------------|-------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 KDE Plasma          | Working     | Works by replacing libfprint PAM module with rust-fp PAM module GNOME               | Not working | Just replacing libfprint PAM module with rust-fp PAM module doesn't work.
 See https://github.com/ChocolateLoverRaj/rust-fp/issues/3
-COSMIC              | Planned     | Since COSMIC is written in Rust 🦀, it shouldn't be too hard to add nice support for rust-fp unlock.
+COSMIC              | Planned     | Since COSMIC is written in Rust, it shouldn't be too hard to add nice support for rust-fp unlock.
 Maybe even skip PAM entirely and directly add rust-fp integration to COSMIC.
 Once COSMIC is officially released and I switch to COSMIC, I'll work on this.

 If you get this working with another DE, create a PR adding it to the table.